Balamani15/Balamani15/README.md

 - 👋 Hi, I’m @Balamani pinninti
-- 👀 I’m interested in cyber security and developer
+- 👀 I’m interested in Data Analysis, Bussiness Analysis
-- 🌱 I’m currently learning java and c++
+- 🌱 I’m currently learning Python and SQL,Power BI
-- 💞️ I’m looking to collaborate on developer and currently looking for an developer role or cuber security role
+- 💞️ I’m looking to collaborate on developer and currently looking for an Data analyst, Bussiness analyst
 - 📫 How to reach me?
 Mail ID:@balamanipinninti7@gmail.com and linkdin balamani pinninti